 aclocal is expected to disappear.
 This feature really should not be offered by Automake.
 Automake should focus on generating Makefiles; dealing with M4 macros really is Autoconf's job.
-That some people install Automake just to use aclocal, but do not use automake otherwise is an indication of how that feature is misplaced.
+The fact that some people install Automake just to use aclocal, but do not use automake otherwise is an indication of how that feature is misplaced.